rstudio/helm/charts/rstudio-workbench/README.md

 ```
 - The `[*]` section will have arrays "appended" to user and group sections, along with "defaults" defined by the chart.

+Note that if you want to set user limits which are usually defined in `/etc/rstudio/profiles`, you would need to configure `config.profiles.profiles` as shown below.
 ### A Full Example

 ```yaml